After-School Snacks and Meals

-ERS examined the school and district-level characteristics associated with offering the NSLP After-School Snack Program using USDA’s School Nutrition Dietary Assessment Study IV, conducted from January to June in 2010.
-Schools with a higher share of students receiving free or reduced-price lunches were more likely than other schools to offer the program.
-Those in high-poverty districts, urban areas, and elementary schools were more likely to offer the program—whereas high schools were less likely to offer it.
+USDA, Economic Research Service examined the school and district-level characteristics associated with offering the NSLP After-School Snack Program using USDA’s School Nutrition Dietary Assessment Study IV, conducted from January to June in 2010.
+Schools with a higher share of students receiving free or reduced-price lunches were more likely than other schools to offer the program, as were those in high poverty districts and urban areas.
+Elementary schools were more likely to offer the program than middle schools, whereas high schools were less likely to offer it.
 To learn more, please see:

 Through USDA's CACFP, after-school snacks can be served by third-party sponsors of community-based after-school enrichment programs in areas where at least 50 percent of the children are eligible for free or reduced-price meals.
 Beginning in 2000, some State CACFP programs were given the option to offer after-school meals through community programs in these at-risk areas.
 In December 2010, Congress extended this option to all States.
 Through this option, community programs may also serve breakfast or lunch on weekends, holidays, and school breaks—addressing gaps that may occur when at-risk children are not in school.

 For the latest information on updates to the program during the COVID-19 pandemic, see USDA, Food and Nutrition Service Responds to COVID-19.

 Download chart data in Excel format